johndoe31415/luksrku/README.md

 somewhere in your network and an exported client database.
 On the client, you copy the client database file into `/etc/luksrku-client.bin`.

+Optionally, you can copy a configuration file into `/etc/luksrku.conf` and specify some configuration details in there which will affect how/which servers are queried by luksrku.

 Then, install luksrku globally by performing `make install` as root and install the initramfs script by running `install` in the initramfs/ subdirectory.
 You'll only need to install that once.